 Can I stream Netflix on HughesNet?Yes, all HughesNet plans have sufficient speeds to stream HD content on Netflix and similar video streaming services.
 However, due to the limits on their data plans (ranging from 10–50 MB per month), we advise that you look into seperate TV service unless you only watch TV or movies once a week or less.

 Conclusion: HughesNet’s GEN 5 Upgrade Makes it Almost as Good as DSL for Rural Customers

-In conclusion, HughesNet isn’t ready for prime time as a direct competitor with Cable and DSL, but it’s a dramatic improvement on the options rural customers used to have for broadband Internet.
+In conclusion, HughesNet isn’t ready for prime time as a direct competitor with Cable and DSL.
+Of course, it’s a dramatic improvement on the options rural customers used to have for broadband Internet.

 If you allocate data wisely and consider pairing the service with a satellite TV provider like Dish or DirecTV, HughesNet should be enough to satisfy basic household needs.
 (At least, until the technology catches up with the constantly increasing demand for bandwidth in 2018.)

 For more information on HughesNet and other Internet options, you can see our reviews and deals for all Internet providers here.

 - https://www.fcc.gov/reports-research/reports/measuring-broadband-america/measuring-fixed-broadband-report-2016 ↩